 Over the night of August 12th, into the 13th.,we have the maximum of perhaps the greatest ‘shower’ of shooting stars in the whole year; ‘The Tears of St Lawrence’,

 known astronomically as the ‘Perseids’.
 The Perseid season starts in late July and continues to well past the middle of August.
-The maximum and best time to view the meteors is coming up as we approach the weekend.
-Sky watchers outdoors at the
+The maximum and best time to view the meteors is coming up as we approach that date.
+Sky watchers outdoors at the right

 was not amused, and ordered that Lawrence should be burned to death on a gridiron.
 After he had been martyred in this rather barbaric way, his followers saw the Perseid shooting stars during the following nights.
 They believed them to be from Lawrence, who